 Cape Town is also the home to the world’s most famous political prisoner Nelson Mandela who was held on Robben Island in Table Bay.

 Getting Around Cape Town

-The simplest way to go around Cape Town is by the famous Uber or Taxify which you can request a ride at any time of the day and payment can be through cash or card.
-Car rentals is the most convenient and safest way to go around Cape Town and mostly found around the airport or within the City.
+The simplest way to go around Cape Town is by Uber or Bolt apps.
+You can request a ride at any time of the day and payment can be through cash or card.
+Car rental is the most convenient and safest way to go around Cape Town, and mostly found around the airport or within the City.

-If you would like to save money, time and the environment by sharing a ride heading the same direction as you the best is to take Rikkis Taxis which is a door to door taxi service that takes groups of 2 or more to and from multiple destinations in Cape Town.
-Minibus taxis are frequently used in Cape Town to go around, loading and offloading happens on demand pretty much anywhere and a ride can be as little as R12 (ZAR).
+If you would like to save money, time and the environment by sharing a ride heading the same direction as you the best is to take Rikkis Taxis.
+This is a door to door taxi service that takes groups of 2 or more to and from multiple destinations in Cape Town.

 Meter taxis are also available which work by charging individual based on the distance of your ride.
 Metered taxis can be found around malls, casinos, restaurants, clubs or any busy public areas.